Floyd Mayweather Jr.: Mayweather vs. Álvarez

-Welterweight unification
+Return to welterweight

 Mayweather vs. Maidana

 Despite interest in a bout with Amir Khan, Mayweather announced that he would fight 30-year-old Marcos Maidana (35–3, 31 KOs) on May 3, 2014, in a unification bout at MGM Grand Garden Arena, with Mayweather's WBC and The Ring welterweight titles at stake, as well as Maidana's WBA welterweight title.
 Maidana won the WBA title in December 2013 against Mayweather's friend, Adrien Broner.
 Mayweather tweeted the news the day after his 37th birthday.
 The Barclays Center in Brooklyn also made a case to showcase the fight.
 Mayweather explained why he chose Maidana, "Marcos Maidana's last performance immediately brought him to my attention.
 He is an extremely skilled fighter who brings knockout danger to the ring.
 I think this is a great fight for me and he deserves the opportunity to see if he can do what 45 others have tried to do before him – beat me."
 Maidana was a 12-to-1 underdog going into the fight.

 In front of a sold-out crowd of 16,268, in what was one of his toughest fights, Mayweather won the bout via majority decision, with scores of 114–114, 117–111, and 116–112.
 Maidana came out aggressive and maintained that stance throughout the fight forcing Mayweather to engage.
 CompuBox revealed that Mayweather was hit more times than any of his previous 38 bouts that have been covered by them.
 Mayweather landed 230 of his 426 punches thrown (54%) while Maidana landed 221 of 858 (26%).
 Many times in the fight Maidana threw shots at different angles, forcing Mayweather against the ropes.
 According to Mayweather in the post-fight interview, Maidana's aggressive approach made him change his style of fighting.

 Maidana was guaranteed a purse of $1.5 million, which would also include TV revenue from his native Argentina and PPV share.
 Mayweather earned a minimum $32 million.
 There were calls for an immediate rematch.
 Mayweather said, "He put pressure on me and that's when I decided to fight differently," Mayweather said.
 "I stood there and fought him.
 He's a good fighter, I take nothing away from him [...]
 This was a tough, competitive fight.
 This is what fans want to see.
 "I want to give fans an exciting fight.
 Normally, I box and move.
 Tonight, I gave fans an exciting fight."
 Maidana felt he won the fight, believing he gave Mayweather his toughest fight ever.
 Speaking through a translator, he said, "I definitely think I won.
 Floyd had never been hit by a man before.
 I had to change the gloves [after a last-minute problem with his original gloves on Friday] and I still gave him a great fight.
 He did dominate some rounds but the majority, I dominated them."

 The fight generated around 900,000 PPV buys, although exact figures were not released by Showtime.
 The revenue of PPV sale amounted to $58 million.